akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 22. Applied Visual Design
+# 22. Lock an Element to the Browser Window with Fixed Positioning

 ## Description
 <section id='description'>